Seeing relativity -- I. Ray tracing in a Schwarzschild metric to explore the maximal analytic extension of the metric and making a proper rendering of the stars: Introduction

 The visual aspect of black holes is a frequent public outreach question but for decades, did not generate much interest among physicists or astronomers.
 A somewhat caricatural example of this is given by S.~Chandrasekhar famous book on black holes~\cite{chandrasekhar83}, where the visual aspect of a Schwarzschild black hole is summarized in a tiny picture on page~130, the caption of which being rather pedantic and obscure for a non expert reader since the author does not describe the picture as a sketch of the angular size of a Schwarzschild black hole as a function of the distance of a static observer, but rather talks about the ``cone of avoidance'' of null geodesics (which technically means the same thing).

 Still, the problem of black hole visualization had already drawn some sparse attention at the time of Chandrasekhar book in the more difficult context of the Kerr metric, the earliest work being that of Bardeen in 1972~\cite{bardeen72} and later Luminet~\cite{luminet79}.
 An increasing number of work were published afterward, a very incomplete subset of which lies in Refs.~\cite{fukue88,viergutz93,marck95,fanton97,falcke00,hamilton04,beckwith05}.

-In the recent years, a much larger amount of work has been peformed on black hole visualization.
-The main reason for this growing interest came from obvious astronomical constraints: the largest black hole (in term of angular size) seen from Earth, Sgr~A*, has an angular diameter of order of 60~$\mu$as, which is unobservable by convential astronomical devices, but which should be at reach within less than a decade with the advent of long baseline interferometry in the millimetric domain, thus making the actual aspect of a black hole silhouette become a problem of astronomical relevance.
-Consequently, most of those recent works are motivated by actual astrophysical observational projects of our Galactic center such as GRAVITY~\cite{gravity} or the Event Horizon Telescope~\cite{eht}, see, e.g., \cite{vincent11,broderick11,chan13,broderick14}, but some others were focused on what could be seen if an observer stood close to a black hole~ \cite{muller10,thorne15} thus being less relevant from an observational perspetive, but more focused on the diversity of physical effects that can arise in the vicinity of a black hole.
-Our work fits in this second category.
+In the recent years, a much larger amount of work has been performed on black hole visualization.
+The main reason for this growing interest came from obvious astronomical constraints: the largest black hole (in term of angular size) seen from Earth, Sgr~A*, has an angular diameter of order of 60~$\mu$as~\cite{gillessen09}, which is unobservable by conventional astronomical devices, but which should be at reach within less than a decade with the advent of long baseline interferometry in the millimetric domain, thus making the actual aspect of a black hole silhouette become a problem of astronomical relevance.
+Consequently, most of those recent works are motivated by actual astrophysical observational projects of our Galactic center such as GRAVITY~\cite{gravity} or the Event Horizon Telescope~\cite{eht}, see, e.g., \cite{vincent11,broderick11,chan13,broderick14}, but some others were focused on what could be seen if an observer stood close to a black hole~\cite{muller10,thorne15} thus being less relevant from an observational perspective, but more focused on the diversity of physical effects that can arise in the vicinity of a black hole.
+Our work fits within this second category.

-The case of special relativity is much simpler and has deserved an earlier attention as early as 70 years ago with the pioneering sketches of Gamow~\cite{gamow}.
+The case of special relativity is much simpler and has deserved an earlier attention as early as 70~years ago with the pioneering sketches of Gamow~\cite{gamow}.
 (Although it is often said that special relativity was also a source of artistic inspiration for S.~Dali in his famous painting ``La persist\`encia de la Memoria'' (The Persistence of Memory, 1931), it actually does not seem to be the case~\cite{dali}.)
 The increasingly easier access to large computing facilities has progressively allowed the completion of excellent works by, for example Ruder and Nollert~\cite{ruder-nollert} or Searle {\it et al.}~\cite{searle}.